lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-4. Track the total number of frames and enqueue the new frame for inference.
+4. The total number of frames is tracked and enqueue the new frame for inference.

 ```cpp
             totalFrames++;